The Raw Truth. Wishing for the End

 It is comforting knowing that so many women are in the same situation that I am in.
 My husband's two kidney transplants, dialysis, aortic valve replacement and countless other problems have led to 25 years of suffering for both of us.
 Our marriage is loveless, too much to endure most of the time.
 We are housemates (not roommates) at best.
 I bet he feels the same way.

 I want to run away, to meet someone else, to start a new life before it's too late.
 There are so many things that I want to do, but I feel trapped, for better or worse, because that's the way it's supposed to be.

 My dreams were the same as everyone else's: to earn a living together, to retire together, to travel together, to stay so in love that I longed to be with him.
 But these dreams have died a slow death and I know now that my plans must change because I am too selfish to languish with him.
 I fight every day to be happy.
-There are things that I want to do and now I'm going to do them.
-But ... the guilt is killing me,
+There are things that I have been waiting to do, longing to do and now I have to do them.
+I only have one life to live and I have been so stifled for so many years, choosing to not do that these things because he was unable and I didn't want to leave him behind.
+Now, I don't want to be old and feel regretful over not doing these things.
+But ... the guilt is killing me.

 I'm afraid that God will be mad at me, that He would expect me to sacrifice my happiness to care for my husband, but I can't.
 I've sacrificed so much already and now it's time for me to think of me.
 God please forgive me.

 The viscous cycle of wishing for the end, then the tremendous guilt that follows, is more than I can bear.
-To turn my back on the daily grind of all of these issues and to forge ahead and find my own success and happiness is the only way I know how to cope.
+To turn my back on the daily grind of all of these issues and to forge ahead and find my own success and happiness is something that I have to do, the only way I know how to cope.

-I would love to know if anyone else is struggling with the same feelings.
+I would love to know if anyone else is struggling in the same way.